LoganCook/bman/dynamicsp/README.md

 The [settings file](runner/dynamicsp.py) is a template for creating actual setting files.
 When deploy, you at least need to:

-1. update `ALLOWED_HOSTS` if access url is other than localhost
+1. Update `ALLOWED_HOSTS` if access url is other than localhost.
+With production deployment, which uses `nginx` as proxy, this is not needed.
-1. create a JSON file which contains arguments for connecting an Azure Active Directory Web app / API listed below and update `INSTANCE_CONF` with its path
+1. Create a JSON file which contains arguments for connecting an Azure Active Directory Web app / API listed below and update `DYNAMICS_CONF` with its path

    ```JSON
    {